 Nursing Job Outlook In Iowa

 Iowa has many aid programs to help you pay for nursing school.
-Resources from need-based grants to scholarships are available for anyone thinking about entering an Iowa nursing program.
+Resources from need-based grants to scholarships are available for anyone thinking about entering a program.
 Students interested in need-based aid must fill out a FAFSA or Free Application for Federal Student Aid to determine eligibility.

 The Iowa Nurses Foundation is the leading source when it comes to funding a college nursing education.
 However, there are time requirements based on how many hours the student has completed receiving the assistance.
 In addition, the Iowa Health Care Association offers scholarships to employees of the association.
 These awards are for students who intend to pursue a job in long-term care.